-September 29th - October 2nd, Bonn, Germany.
+September 22nd - October 3rd, Doñana National Park.
 More information here

 AnaEE is part of the European Strategy Forum on Research Infrastructures Roadmap (2010) as a new distributed EU infrastructure for ecosystem research.
 ExpeER forms the building blocks of the AnaEE distributed infrastructure by federating and structuring key existing experimental and observational infrastructures in ecosystem research in Europe.
 More about AnaEE.